oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

 Problem 2
 ~~~~~~~~~

-Let's take the previous problem, but in addition fill a form field dependent on the grid state.
+Let's take the previous problem and fill in a form field dependent on the grid state.
-For example, *a grid should show users for a group that are currently editing and a user should be able to add/remove users from a group*.
+For example, *a grid should show users for a group currently editing, and a user should be able to add/remove users from a group*.

 **Solution**:

 To solve this problem, we have to modify the query.
-We are going to add an additional field that will show the value of the "assigned state".
+We will add an additional field that will show the value of the "assigned state".

 .. code-block:: yaml